Resources for Students

 Society of Computing and Information Sciences (SOCIS)

-SOCIS is the student organization for the University of Guelph’s School of Computer Science.
-They organize community events for and with SOCS students.
-More information can be found on the SOCIS website.
+SOCIS is the student organization for the University of Guelph’s School of Computer Science (SoCS).
+SOCIS organizes community events for and with SoCS students.

 Guelph Women in Computer Science (GWiCS)